10sr/dowwner/README.md

 * Menu
 * More usable access control for server mode (currently accesses only from 127.0.0.1 are allowed)
-* Fix header if needed
+* Fix http headers if needed
+* Handle errors properly and return correct http status

 License